vuejs/vue-router/docs/en/advanced/navigation-guards.md

 ### In-Component Guards

-Finally, you can directly define route navigation guards inside route components with `beforeRouteEnter` and `beforeRouteLeave`:
+Finally, you can directly define route navigation guards inside route components (the ones passed to the router configuration) with `beforeRouteEnter` and `beforeRouteLeave`:

 ``` js
 const Foo = {